johncburnett/Lavender/README.md

 ```
 Lavender will output a chain of supersets for you.
 Each number refers to the index of the pitch set in your bank.
 To see the bank, run the command `list`.
 To add a pitch set to the bank, run `add [0,5,9,11]` (using a set of your choosing).
 You can clear the bank with the `clear` command.

+The power of Lavender lies in the `generate n m` command.
+With each chain that the user inputs, Lavender adds to a network of harmonic relations.
+The `generate` command outputs a random walk through this network.
+Just pass it start and end points.
+This functionality will be expanded very soon.

 ### Dependencies
 * [Abjad](http://abjad.mbrsi.org/) (not yet, but soon)